SerhatBasesgioglu/Plus30/README.md

  Backend

 - Change connector from sync to async
-- Implement websocket (Currently timer calls functions, websocket will call them when an event happens)
+- Implement websocket (Currently some functions are called using timers (auto-kick system), websocket will call them when an event happens)
 - Implement DTO

  Frontend